fabricecordelieres/IJ-Toolset_PD-analysis/README.md

 The toolset allows segmenting all elements, extracting relational and basic morphometrical informations.
 The Colab script is a a basic tool to shape and visualize the extracted data.

+## Example dataset
+Two images are provided for the reader to test the toolset (see [folder example_dataset]([#how-does-it-work----ij-toolset--](https://github.com/fabricecordelieres/IJ-Toolset_PD-analysis/tree/main/example_dataset)).
+A ROI is also provided.
+As detection might be erroneous at the periphery of the sample, the experimenter decided to clear (set to black) all pixels outside the provided region of interest.

+Samples were prepared, imaged and analyzed by Tatiana de Souza Moraes.

 ## How does it work ? - IJ Toolset -
 ### Data structure for output
 The toolset will output many data.
 In order to keep everything sorted, a specific folder/subfolders structure is adopted.
 The datastructure is generated as the user is activating the different tools.
 For each of the following folders, a subfolder is created per input file.
 This data structure is hosted in a user-defined root folder.